Important Terms in an Independent Contractor Agreement

 No state or federal unemployment compensation contributions or workers compensation fund payments are paid by the company on behalf of a contractor.
 The contractor pays income taxes, sales taxes, Social Security, and Medicare taxes as a self-employed individual.
 Some contracts require that the independent contractor provide proof of these payments.

 The contractor is responsible for all expenses including mileage, vehicle maintenance, and other business travel costs; work supplies and tools; licenses, fees, and permits; phone and internet expenses; and payments to employees or subcontractors.

 Eligibility for Benefits

-The contract should include a statement clarifying that the contractor understands that he or she is not eligible for or entitled to pension or retirement benefits, health insurance, vacation pay, sick pay, holiday pay, or other fringe benefits typically provided by an employer.
+The contract should include a statement clarifying that the contractor understands that they are not eligible for or entitled to pension or retirement benefits, health insurance, vacation pay, sick pay, holiday pay, or other fringe benefits typically provided by an employer.

-The contract language should clarify that the company will not provide liability insurance for the contractor and that the contractor will not be covered by the company's liability insurance policy.
+The contract language should clarify that the company will not provide liability insurance, auto liability insurance or other general insurance for the contractor.
+The contractor will not be covered by the company's liability insurance policy.
 This clause provides protection for you if some injury or loss is caused by the contractor.

-Depending on the type of services provided by the contractor, this section should clearly state that he might be required to provide proof of the existence of general business liability insurance coverage.
+Depending on the type of services provided by the contractor, this section should clearly state that the contractor might be required to provide proof of general business liability insurance coverage.
 Some companies go even further and request a statement by the independent contractor that the company will be indemnified or held harmless in the event of injury or loss.

 Termination of the Contract